 Dear Singers and Musicians:

-Students are back in school, migrating geese have been heard, the NFL is back, and Thanksgiving, Advent, and Christmas aren’t far behind, so that means that
+Despite the recent warm days, we know that fall is coming, and Thanksgiving, Advent, and Christmas aren’t far behind, so that means that

 THE CANTATA IS COMING!
 THE CANTATA IS COMING!